GemmaButcher-dev/freestyle_dance/README.md

   * External links provided to associations for further information.
   * The contact form on the contact page offers the user the opportunity to contact the site owner.

-4. Engaging images to allow dancer to know they have found the site for the correct genre.
+4. Engaging images and video to allow dancer to know they have found the site for the correct genre.

   * Hero images are used on both the home page and the contact page to allow the user to know they are viewing the correct information and content in relation to the relevent dance genre.
   * The image carousel in the index.html provides a collection of images for the user to view examples of freestyle dancing.
+  * iframe for youtube video of freestyle dancing is located on the competition page.
   * The favicon aids site identity for the user.

 5. Same theme and layout for all pages.